dimadesu/LifeStreamer/README.md

 ### Top planned features

-- Foreground service to allow streaming with app in background, phone locked and screen off.
+- [x] _(Can be polished more)_ Foreground service to allow streaming with app in background, phone locked and screen off.
-- Dynamic bitrate.
+- [x] Dynamic bitrate.
 I want to upgrade it to [Belabox](https://github.com/BELABOX/belacoder) or [Moblin](https://github.com/eerimoq/moblin) algorithm.
 - RTMP as source.
   - I tried a few things.
 I looked into building RTMP server, like Moblin does.
 Maybe I'll try building it later.
   - I was able to get proof of concept working with [ExoPlayer](https://github.com/androidx/media).